The first part of this group of posts was about learning the essentials of using an embroidery machine, using the designs given on your machine.

 Another design company, Anita Goodesign, has a sampler class of photo tutorials for many embroidery techniques, called Fundamental Curriculum and free on their DVDs.
 Register with them for many free pdf and video tutorials.

-You can do all these stitching techniques on a basic machine.
-For even a 4×4 hoop, there’s a huge wealth of beautiful / cute / jokey / heart-warming / goth / sports and other embroidery designs for every technique and hoop size.
+But there’s no need to change designs if you don’t want to.
+There’s a huge wealth of ready-made beautiful / cute / jokey / heart-warming / goth / sports and other embroidery designs for every technique and hoop size.
 You name it, someone loves it enough to make embroidery designs.
 There are infinite opportunities for creativity using existing designs.

 = = = = =